DATES FOR 2022 COMPETITIONS

-AFG has experienced spectacular growth and is Australia’s largest mortgage broker, and one of the faster growing holistic providers of financial services.
-We are honoured and proud to have developed this association with them, and have now had their support for eleven years, with 2018 entering the twelfth year of their sponsorship.
+Numero is honoured and proud to have developed this association with AFG, and in 2022 will have had their support through sponsorship for sixteen years.
 It is thanks to AFG that schools compete for prizes at both heats and finals, with generous cash prizes awarded to the top three schools in the final.
-2010 began the awarding of extra cash prizes, with first place winning $1000, second place $500 and third place $250.
+2010 began the awarding of extra cash prizes, with the first placed school winning $1000, second place $500 and third place $250.

 Edwina Forward Engraving

 Since the inception of this competition in 1998, Edwina Forward Engraving (EFE) has provided all our trophies without charge.
 In 2007, they provided a new perennial shield, as well as engraved medallions for the winning team, to mark the 10th anniversary of the competition.
-EFE have been an amazing supporter of Numero®, and we truly appreciate our continuing association.
+EFE have been an amazing supporter of Numero®, and we truly appreciate this continuing association.

-The AFG Interschool Numero® Challenge 2017
+The AFG Interschool Numero® Challenge 2021

 (1st, 2nd and 3rd respectively)

-2nd Place: Excelsior Primary School
+2nd Place: Willetton Primary School (Wizards)

-3rd Place: Ranford Primary School
+3rd Place: Duncraig Primary School (Dragons)